-Boy what a long title for this recipe.
+Boy, what a long title for this recipe.
 We eat a lot of potatoes in our house; it’s one of our favorite side dishes.
-When I was growing up it was that way in parent’s home too.
+When I was growing up it was that way in my parents’ home too.
 My dad was a meat and potatoes kind of guy.
-My mom didn’t really do anything fancy with the potatoes that she served, usually they were peeled, quartered, boiled, and served with butter or gravy.
+My mom didn’t really do anything fancy with the potatoes that she served, usually, they were peeled, quartered, boiled, and served with butter or gravy.
 It was a treat when she would serve us mashed potatoes.
-I am not complaining on how she served her potatoes, my siblings and I always enjoyed them.
-And to tell the truth I have served my share of potatoes in this form also.
+I am not complaining about how she served her potatoes, my siblings and I always enjoyed them.
+And to tell the truth, I have served my share of potatoes in this form also.

 They turned out to have a yummy flavor, different than the plain potatoes that are usually set on our table.
 I also used cream instead of milk to mash them with, so they were nice and creamy.
 When we were finished with the meal the potatoes were just about eaten up, so I guess from that I can conclude that everyone liked the potatoes.
 So if you are looking for something besides plain potatoes give this a try.
 They are nice and simple to make and the flavor will leave wanting more.

 Parmesan Cheese Mashed Potatoes with Sour Cream and Chives

 About 2 pounds of potatoes, boiled